Puppy vaccines from 8 weeks with second vaccine 4 weeks later.

 Lice and mange mites are relatively uncommon parasites but we do see cases of fox mange (sarcoptes) and ear mites occasionally.

 Many different effective products exist to prevent and/or treat these parasitic infestations and it is outside the scope of this text to go into the innumerable variations possible.
 It is important to discuss your pet’s lifestyle and your personal preferences with your veterinary surgeon or nurse who has the knowledge and training to suggest a tailor-made strategy.
-Most commonly we would recommend spot-on type products such as ‘Advocate’ to control external parasites on your pet.

 Many types of worms are a potential threat to your dog.
 It is important to realise that certain types of worms are also a risk to human health, especially small children, and the importance of worming your pet cannot be overemphasised.